VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Alpha/README.md

 3. Run `STOP_TOOL_PROBE_CRASH_DETECTION`

+4. Loosen the bolts on the bottom of the dock of the relevant dock (so it will spin around the bar)

-4. On the web interface, in `Setting > Control` add `0.1` and remove `100` in the `Move distance increments X & Y axes (in mm)`
+5. On the web interface, in `Setting > Control` add `0.1` and remove `100` in the `Move distance increments X & Y axes (in mm)`

    *Note: This is temporary for this step only, and can be reverted later.*

-5. Set the dock at the empty position, i.e. at the bottom of the ramp.
+6. Set the dock at the empty position, i.e. at the bottom of the ramp.
    ![](./images/20240730_194812.jpg)

-6. Use the web interface, nudge the tool-head into the correct x-position.
+7. Use the web interface, nudge the tool-head into the correct x-position.
 This can be tested by nudging the y-position in and out to see which side of the tool-head touch the dock first.
 Then adjusts it, such that both side of the dock would touch the tool-head at the same time.
    ![](./images/20240730_195442.jpg)

-7. Copy and paste the current x-coordinate into the `params_park_x:` of the config file of the current tool-head
+8. Copy and paste the current x-coordinate into the `params_park_x:` of the config file of the current tool-head

-8. Save it, **BUT DON'T RESTART**
+9. Save it, **BUT DON'T RESTART**

+10. Nudge the y-position until the dock until the dock is fully seated.

+    1. Make sure that the whole dock-bar is not lifted.

+    2. Make sure the tool-head is fully seated before it is lifted.
+Check it by nudging it back and fort 10mm.

+11. Tighten the bolts on the bottom of the dock (locking it in place)

-9. Nudge the y-position until the dock is at the peak of the ramp. - The dock is tough enough to handle a bit of pressure from the gantry.
+12. Nudge the y-position until the dock is at the peak of the ramp.
+The dock is tough enough to handle a bit of pressure from the gantry.
 So you can keep nudging the y-position until the dock flex a bit, then back it off.

-10. Run:
+13. Run:

     ```
     G91